Our Team

 Melody is a native New Yorker who moved to Charleston in 2005.
 A few new friends introduced her to the multitude of benefits that yoga has to offer and so, this is where her journey began.
 With 14 years in public education as an elementary school teacher and administrator, Melody is no stranger to the challenges that our children face today and has come to value creativity, positive self-talk and the expression of individuality in all children.
 She strives to incorporate these elements into her teachings with the added bonus of the many physical benefits of yoga.
 Melody completed her 200-hr teacher training at Holy Cow Yoga Center in 2017 and went on to earn her advanced Children's Yoga teaching certificate in 2018.
 It was during this time that she worked to "spread the love" across the globe as a teacher trainer and coordinator for an international Kids Yoga training company.
 She is thrilled to be back at home with her Holy Cow family and to be sharing her light and love with all!

-She teaches: Kids Classes Saturdays at 9:30am
+She teaches: Kids Classes Saturdays at 9:30am *we don’t offer kids classes EVERY Saturday.
+Please check schedule

-Substitutes Teachers
+Substitute Teachers

 Linda Shoyer(She/Her)

-Linda Shoyer (500-Hour Certified) came to the practice of Yoga after a long journey which took her from a background of dance, teaching aerobics and strength training both in her native Philadelphia and in Charleston, where she has lived for the last 20 years.
+Linda Shoyer (RYT 500) came to the practice of Yoga after a long journey which took her from a background of dance, teaching aerobics and strength training both in her native Philadelphia and in Charleston, where she has lived for the last 20 years.
 In April 2004, she completed her teacher training at Holy Cow Yoga and it has enriched her life beyond expectation.
 Her interest lies in the benefits of Gentle and Restorative Yoga for everyone.
 In May of 2022, she retired from her weekly teaching, but continues to sub when available.

 Alex Rogers (She/Her)